-1.3 CLASSIFICATION OF PERSONNEL BY FIELD OF SCIENCE AND TECHNOLOGY
+1.3 CLASSIFICATION OF PERSONNEL BY FIELD OF SCIENCE AND TECHNOLOGY chemistry, geology, mineralogy, meteorology, oceanography, biology, microbiology, genetics, biochemistry.

 This classification concerns both the total personnel engaged in R & D activities, as well as the researchers separately.
 Personnel should be classified in the field of science and technology which corresponds to the R & D activity performed and not in the field of their formal qualification.
 Science and technology is distinguished into six major fields: